Students grabbed the wooden podium under the spotlight as they read words off their pages.

 “Footprints in the Sand,” a poem about walking with God for reassurance of life, was read at one point.

-Writing Fellow Brittanie Bruck also read a religious poem titled “Courage” written by herself.
+Writing Fellow Brittanie Bruck also read her original poem titled “Courage.”

 The piece was inspired by C.S.
 Lewis saying that courage isn’t just a virtue but, at the testing point, every virtue.